Meaningful-Code/meaningfulcode-frontend/README.md

 This repository holds the frontend code of [meaningfulcode.org](https://meaningfulcode.org).

+The full list of projects can be seen at https://github.com/Meaningful-Code/meaningful-projects.

-The goal of this website is to promote **meaningful** and opensource **projects** that accept new contributors, willing to make a difference.
+The goal of this website is to promote **meaningful** and **opensource** projects looking for new contributors, willing to make a difference.
 Projects are regrouped in different categories: Health, Education, Environment, Society, and Humanitarian.

 ## Contributing & Supporting

 Contributors are very welcome, to help us you can:

-- ➕ [Suggest impactful projects](https://github.com/Meaningful-Code/meaningfulcode-frontend/issues/new?assignees=&labels=meaningful+project&template=meaningful_project.md&title=Meaningful+project%3A+): Finding those is tough, this is the best way to help
+- ➕ Suggest impactful projects: Finding those is tough, this is the best way to help
+    - Create a pull request on [meaningful-projects](https://github.com/Meaningful-Code/meaningful-projects) or use the [online form](https://meaningfulcode.org/submit-project)
 - 💻 Contribute to the project: UI, Frontend, Backend.
 Feel free to ask on [Discord](https://discord.gg/KPAm7wd7fJ)
 - ❤️ [Sponsor the development](https://github.com/sponsors/pixep)